Home >

 Uma Maheshwar Vrata:

-Uma Maheshwar Vrata is observed by married couples for long and happy married life.
+Uma Maheshwar Vrata is observed by married couples by worshipping Shiva-Parvati, for a long and happy married life.
 Uma Maheshwar Vrata falls on Bhadrapada Poornima.

 Refer to: